weso/CWR-DataApi/README.rst

-CWR Data Access API
+CWR Data Model API
 ===================

-This projects offers a domain model for the CISAC CWR standard v2.1 for Python applications.
+This projects offers a domain model for the CISAC CWR standard v2.1 to be used on Python applications.

 CWR stands for Common Works Registration, and it is a common or standard format for the registration and revision of musical works, used by